- Written by Dr.Mehmet Demircioglu

 If you already took Xanax, Valium, alprazolam, diazepam, or another sedative before telling the clinic, do not hide it and do not take another dose to stay calm.
 Tell the clinic the exact medicine, dose, time taken, who prescribed it, whether you also took alcohol, sleeping pills, opioid pain medicine, antihistamines, or anxiety medicine, and whether you feel sleepy, confused, dizzy, slow, or short of breath.

 This may change the surgery plan for that day.
-Sometimes the safest decision is only to wait and reassess.
-Sometimes the procedure should be delayed, especially if the patient is too sedated to give clear consent, follow instructions, walk safely, travel alone, or protect the grafts after surgery.
+Sometimes we need to wait and reassess.
+The procedure should be delayed if you are too sedated to give clear consent, follow instructions, walk safely, travel alone, or protect the grafts after surgery.

 Delaying an elective hair transplant is safer than proceeding with unclear sedation.
-Donor grafts are limited, and the procedure requires cooperation from the patient as well as technical work from the surgical team.
-A calm patient is helpful.
-A patient who is over sedated, impaired, or combining medicines without supervision is a different medical situation.
+Donor grafts are limited, and the procedure needs cooperation from you as well as technical work from the surgical team.
+Calm and cooperative is useful.
+Over-sedated, impaired, or combining medicines without supervision is a different medical situation.

 Can I combine it with alcohol, painkillers, or sleeping pills?

-No patient should combine benzodiazepines with alcohol around a hair transplant.
+No. Benzodiazepines should not be combined with alcohol around a hair transplant.
 Alcohol can increase sedation and make the procedure and first night less safe.
 It can also worsen dehydration, sleep quality, judgment, and recovery discipline.
-If a patient is asking about alcohol after a hair transplant, the answer becomes even stricter when sedatives are involved.
+If you are asking about alcohol after a hair transplant, the answer becomes even stricter when sedatives are involved.

 Be careful with pain medicine too.
 The clinic should decide which painkillers after a hair transplant are appropriate.
-A patient should not mix sedatives with leftover opioid tablets, strong prescription pain medicine, or unapproved drugs because they are worried about discomfort.
+Do not mix sedatives with leftover opioid tablets, strong prescription pain medicine, or unapproved drugs because you are worried about discomfort.
 That can create a breathing and alertness risk.

 Sleeping tablets deserve the same caution.
-A patient who takes a benzodiazepine before surgery and then takes a separate sleep medicine at night may be stacking sedating effects.
+Taking a benzodiazepine before surgery and then a separate sleep medicine at night may stack sedating effects.
 I discuss sleeping pills after a hair transplant because the first night needs sleep, but it also needs clear judgment and graft protection.

 If medication is needed, it should be one planned medical decision, not several private decisions layered on top of each other.
 The clinic and prescribing doctor need to know what is being taken.